Medically reviewed by Drugs.com. Last updated on Jul 6, 2023.

 - Get out in the daylight in the new time zone.
 Exposure to natural light may help you adapt to the new environment more quickly.

-Melatonin has not been studied extensively, but a few studies suggest that it can be an effective remedy for jet lag.
 Melatonin generally does not cause serious side effects, although there is little information on its long-term safety.
 Possible short-term side effects include daytime sleepiness, dizziness, headache, disorientation and loss of appetite and nausea.
-Some studies suggest that people with epilepsy or people taking the blood thinner warfarin (Coumadin) should avoid taking melatonin supplements.
 Melatonin is considered a nutritional supplement, and therefore it is not closely regulated.
-If you want to consider using melatonin to treat jet lag, talk with your doctor first.

-Prescription sleeping medications, such as zolpidem (Ambien) or a related group of drugs called benzodiazepines, may be effective for jet lag.
-This is particularly true for people who have difficulty falling asleep after traveling to a new time zone.
+Prescription medications, such as benzodiazepines, may help decrease jet lag.
+This is particularly true for people who have difficulty falling asleep after traveling to a very different time zone.

 Usually, it is not necessary to call a doctor to treat jet lag.
 However, you should call a health care professional if symptoms have not cleared up within two weeks.